WebEngineering-Univaq/WE_Lecture_Slides/english/Servlets_EN.md

 The **HttpServletRequest** object which is supplied to all the service methods contains information about the client's request.

    - The method `getParameter(String)` returns the value of a parameter included in the HTTP request.
-If the parameter can have more than one value, use `getParameterValues(String)`, which returns `the` `array` of all the values assigned to the given parameter.
+If the parameter can have more than one value, use `getParameterValues(String)`, which returns an array of all the values assigned to the given parameter.

    - For GET requests, the method `getQueryString()` allows you to read the entire query string (not parsed).